How to Optimize Your Keyword Consistency

 Keyword Consistency Helps Your Site Rank

 Now that you understand this concept of keyword consistency, it is now time to optimize as discussed above.
-Use a free review from WooRank to determine your website’s keyword consistency, and then activate your free trial to start optimizing.
+Use the website review from WooRank to determine your website’s keyword consistency, and then activate your free trial to start optimizing.